 Guide to the Collection

-This collection consists of the papers of U.S. Navy surgeon William Swift, including commissions, passport and appointment as acting U.S. Consul at Tunis, Tunisia.
-Topics covered in his letters, primarily written to his brother Nathaniel Swift, and diaries include his lifelong career as a naval surgeon and subsequent voyages, including one during the War of 1812 in the brig Chesapeake, which was defeated by the British ship Shannon in June 1813 outside of Boston Harbor; Swift's subsequent imprisonment at Halifax, Nova Scotia; a voyage in the brig Syren in 1814, which was defeated by the British ship Medway; and subsequent temporary prison term on the Cape of Good Hope.
-Swift's diary (1821-23) includes entries on his term as U.S. consul at Tunis and sailing along the Barbary Coast of Africa in the U.S.S.
-Ontario; and brief diary entries of his services in Boston and other ports (1845-64).
-Also, a notebook kept 1819-59 recording geological and other natural observations.
+This collection consists of the papers of U.S. Navy surgeon William Swift, including his commissions, passport, and appointment as acting U.S. consul at Tunis, Tunisia.
+Topics covered in his letters, primarily written to his brother Nathaniel Swift, and diaries include his lifelong career as a naval surgeon and subsequent voyages, including one during the War of 1812 in the brig Chesapeake, which was defeated by the British ship Shannon in June 1813 outside of Boston Harbor; Swift's subsequent imprisonment at Halifax, Nova Scotia; a voyage in the brig Syren in 1814, which was defeated by the British ship Medway; and his subsequent temporary prison term on the Cape of Good Hope.
+Swift's diary (1821-1823) includes entries on his term as U.S. consul at Tunis and sailing along the Barbary Coast of Africa in the U.S.S.
+Ontario; and brief diary entries of his services in Boston and other ports (1845-1864).
+The collection also contains a notebook kept from 1819-1859 recording geological and other natural observations.

-The collection was donated to the Mass.
-Historical Society by Mrs. Julian DeF.
+The collection was donated to the Massachusetts Historical Society by Mrs. Julian DeF.
 Hills of Albany, New York, September 1989.
+William Swift's commission as surgeon's mate from James Madison, 14 May 1813, was a gift of Elizabeth Swift, February 2018.

 Detailed Description of the Collection

-Made up primarily of letters from William Swift to his brother, Dr. Nathaniel Swift, of Andover, Mass.
-The letters are from Cambridge, Mass. while Swift was a student at Harvard (1809); from Lancaster, Mass. where he was an instructor at the Latin Grammar School (1809-10) and regarding his plans for possibly studying medicine; a letter from the U.S. frigate Chesapeake in Boston Harbor (May 20, 1813); letters regarding recent and upcoming voyages as a naval surgeon, including on the brig Syren, which resulted in his capture at the Cape of Good Hope (1814).
+Loose papers consist primarily of letters from William Swift to his brother, Dr. Nathaniel Swift, of Andover, Mass.
+Included are letters written from Cambridge, Mass. while Swift was a student at Harvard (1809); letters from Lancaster, Mass. where he was an instructor at the Latin Grammar School (1809-1810) and regarding his plans for possibly studying medicine; a letter from the U.S. frigate Chesapeake in Boston Harbor (20 May 1813); and letters about recent and upcoming voyages as a naval surgeon, including on the brig Syren, which resulted in his capture at the Cape of Good Hope (1814).

 Other loose papers include recommendations for him to become the surgeon for the privateer Thrasher and the brig Syren; a letter from Swift to John Baker from Halifax, N.S. while Swift was a prisoner and regarding the battle between the Chesapeake and the Shannon; and a letter from the crew of the brig Syren to Rev. George Thom, thanking him for the hospitality shown to them while prisoners at the Cape of Good Hope.

-Kept while acting U.S. consul at Tunis until 1822 and his return to the U.S.S.
+This volume was kept while Swift was acting U.S. consul at Tunis until 1822 and during his return to the U.S.S.
 Ontario cruising the Barbary Coast of Africa until 1823.

-Contains brief entries of geographic coordinates and weather kept while sailing along the northern coast of South America.
+This volume contains brief entries of geographic coordinates and weather while sailing along the northern coast of South America.

-Notes daily activities while Swift was stationed at U.S. naval bases at New York, Boston, and Newport, R.I.
+This volume notes Swift's daily activities while he was stationed at U.S. naval bases at New York, Boston, and Newport, R.I.

-Including a list of cargo on board the sloop Iris on voyage from Martinique (1795); commissions as a U.S. naval surgeon signed by James Madison (1813-1814); appointment as charge'd'affaires of U.S. at Tunis until the return of the present U.S. consul (1821); and passport (1823).
+Included is a list of cargo on board the sloop Iris on a voyage from Martinique (1795); Swift's commissions as a U.S. naval surgeon signed by James Madison (1813-1814) and appointment as chargé d'affaires of the U.S. at Tunis until the return of the present U.S. consul (1821); and his passport (1823).

 William Swift papers, Massachusetts Historical Society.